+ERISA Considerations.....
 For the reasons discussed in "ERISA CONSIDERATIONS" in this prospectus, an investment in SMBS certificates by a plan subject to the Employee Retirement Income Security Act ("ERISA") will not cause the assets of the plan to include the mortgage loans directly or indirectly backing the trust assets for purposes of the fiduciary provisions of ERISA or the prohibited transaction provisions of ERISA or section 4975 of the Code.

 In 2014, FHFA directed Fannie Mae and Freddie Mac to develop a single common mortgage-backed security that is fungible with then-outstanding Fannie Mae guaranteed mortgage pass-through certificates and Freddie Mac Participation Certificates.
-The FHFA initiative to develop Uniform Mortgage-Backed Securities, or UMBS (the "Single Security Initiative"), is intended to maximize liquidity for both Fannie Mae and Freddie Mac mortgage-backed securities in the "to-be-announced" or TBA market.
+The FHFA initiative to develop Uniform Mortgage-Backed Securities, or UMBS (the "Single Security Initiative"), is intended to maximize liquidity for both Fannie Mae and Freddie Mac mortgagebacked securities in the "to-be-announced" or TBA market.

-Beginning June 3, 2019, certificates backed by fixed-rate mortgage loans and bearing certain prefixes (whether issued before or after June 3, 2019) will be UMBS in connection with the Single Security Initiative.
+On June 3, 2019, we began issuing UMBS in connection with the Single Security Initiative.
+UMBS certificates are backed by fixed-rate mortgage loans and bearing certain prefixes (whether issued before or after June 3, 2019).
 See also "RISK FACTORS-RISKS RELATING TO ALIGNMENT WITH FREDDIE MAC AND THE SINGLE SECURITY INITIATIVE."